 Zubair Alexander is a Microsoft Certified Trainer and CEO of SeattlePro Enterprises, LLC, an IT training and consulting company in Seattle, WA.
-He holds more than 25 industry certifications including MCT, MCSE, MCSA, MCDST, MCITP, MCTS, MCP+I, MCSA 2000/2003: Security, MCSE 2000/2003: Security, CEH, CNA, A+, Network+, Security+, CTT+ and CIW.
-His experience covers a wide range of spectrum: trainer, consultant, systems administrator, security architect, network engineer, Web designer, author, technical editor, college instructor and public speaker.
+He holds 28 industry certifications including MCT, MCSE, MCSA, MCDST, MCITP, MCTS, MCP+I, CEH, CHFI, Security+, A+, Network+, CTT+, CIW, and CNA.
+His experience covers a wide range of spectrum: trainer, consultant, security architect, ethical hacker, digital forensic investigator, network engineer, systems administrator, Web designer, author, technical editor, college instructor and public speaker.

 As a Microsoft-endorsed trainer, he has trained Microsoft Consulting Services (MCS) and Microsoft Product Support Services (PSS) technicians for several years.
 In addition to writing Professor Windows columns for Microsoft TechNet, he has been involved in writing certification exam questions for Microsoft.
 Some of his other activities at Microsoft for the past couple of decades include working as a Subject Matter Expert on various projects, teaching train-the-trainer courses, consulting for MCS, writing for TechNet Magazine, speaking at seminars and Webinars, working with ISA Server group, writing white papers and case studies, doing technical reviews of Microsoft Learning courses, working with Microsoft Virtual Academy, etc.